 The 2014 Orienation dates have not been announced yet.
 Please check back soon.
 In the meantime, you may familiarize yourself with our program by reading the announcement from the 2013 Orientation program.

 Welcome new WC students.
 You are each about to embark upon an exciting and life changing experience.
 I remember entering WC as a first-year student, full of excitement, yet fearful about the unknown.
 Who would my new friends be?
 What would the professors be like?
 Would I pass my classes?
 Who will I eat with in the TOP?
 What will my roommate be like?
 How will I ever survive on my own?
 These questions faded quickly as I dove into my freshmen orientation program.
 I was assigned to a group full of other students who were asking the same questions.
 Little did I know, but others felt the same anticipation, yet anxiety I was feeling.
 Orientation proved to be just what the doctor ordered.
 I quickly began meeting people who would become my friends for life.
 I had a better understanding of what to expect in the classroom and actually began to feel like a REAL WC student.

 I want to make sure you have the same successful experience I did.
 Therefore,we have designed a required, 2-step Orientation program: Summer O,Your Passport to Success and our 4-day Fall Orientation.
 Each program is designed to assist you in becoming more familiar with the campus and it’s resources as well as include family members in the transition process.

-Check out the tentative schedules, located to the left of the page, and feel free to email my student director Miles Bankston ,or student assistant director, Kaitlyn Lentz with your questions prior to orientation.
+Check out the tentative schedules, located to the left of the page, and feel free to email my student director Megan McDonough,or student assistants, Katelyn Straley or Abby Simmons with your questions prior to orientation.
 You may also email me at email@example.com.